-NOTE 3: An example of the type of agreement required by clause 22.4 is set out at Schedule F-Agreement to Cash Out Annual Leave.
-There is no requirement to use the form of agreement set out at Schedule F-Agreement to Cash Out Annual Leave.
+Note 3: An example of the type of agreement required by clause 21.4 is set out at Schedule F. There is no requirement to use the form of agreement set out at Schedule F.

-22.5 Excessive leave accruals: general provision
+21.5 Excessive leave accruals: general provision

-NOTE: Clauses 22.5 to 22.7 contain provisions, additional to the NES, about the taking of paid annual leave as a way of dealing with the accrual of excessive paid annual leave.
+Note: Clauses 21.5 to 21.7 contain provisions, additional to the NES, about the taking of paid annual leave as a way of dealing with the accrual of excessive paid annual leave.
 See Part 2.2, Division 6 of the Act.

-(a) An employee has an excessive leave accrual if the employee has accrued more than 8 weeks' paid annual leave.
+- (a) An employee has an excessive leave accrual if the employee has accrued more than 8 weeks' paid annual leave. - (b) If an employee has an excessive leave accrual, the employer or the employee may seek to confer with the other and genuinely try to reach agreement on how to reduce or eliminate the excessive leave accrual. - (c) Clause 21.6 sets out how an employer may direct an employee who has an excessive leave accrual to take paid annual leave. - (d) Clause 21.7 sets out how an employee who has an excessive leave accrual may require an employer to grant paid annual leave requested by the employee.

-- (b) If an employee has an excessive leave accrual, the employer or the employee may seek to confer with the other and genuinely try to reach agreement on how to reduce or eliminate the excessive leave accrual. - (c) Clause 22.6 sets out how an employer may direct an employee who has an excessive leave accrual to take paid annual leave. - (d) Clause 22.7 sets out how an employee who has an excessive leave accrual may require an employer to grant paid annual leave requested by the employee.
+21.6 Excessive leave accruals: direction by employer that leave be taken

-22.6 Excessive leave accruals: direction by employer that leave be taken
+- (a) If an employer has genuinely tried to reach agreement with an employee under clause 21.5(b) but agreement is not reached (including because the employee refuses to confer), the employer may direct the employee in writing to take one or more periods of paid annual leave. - (b) However, a direction by the employer under paragraph (a): - (i) is of no effect if it would result at any time in the employee's remaining accrued entitlement to paid annual leave being less than 6 weeks when any other paid annual leave arrangements (whether made under clause 21.5, 21.6 or 21.7 or otherwise agreed by the employer and employee) are taken into account; and

-- (a) If an employer has genuinely tried to reach agreement with an employee under clause 22.5(b) but agreement is not reached (including because the employee refuses to confer), the employer may direct the employee in writing to take one or more periods of paid annual leave. - (b) However, a direction by the employer under clause 22.6(a): - (i) is of no effect if it would result at any time in the employee's remaining accrued entitlement to paid annual leave being less than 6 weeks when any other paid annual leave arrangements (whether made under clause 22.5, 22.6 or 22.7 or otherwise agreed by the employer and employee) are taken into account; and - (ii) must not require the employee to take any period of paid annual leave of less than one week; and - (iii) must not require the employee to take a period of paid annual leave beginning less than 8 weeks, or more than 12 months, after the direction is given; and - (iv) must not be inconsistent with any leave arrangement agreed by the employer and employee. - (c) The employee must take paid annual leave in accordance with a direction under clause 22.6(a) that is in effect. - (d) An employee to whom a direction has been given under clause 22.6(a) may request to take a period of paid annual leave as if the direction had not been given.
+- (ii) must not require the employee to take any period of paid annual leave of less than one week; and - (iii) must not require the employee to take a period of paid annual leave beginning less than 8 weeks, or more than 12 months, after the direction is given; and - (iv) must not be inconsistent with any leave arrangement agreed by the employer and employee. - (c) The employee must take paid annual leave in accordance with a direction under paragraph (a) that is in effect. - (d) An employee to whom a direction has been given under paragraph (a) may request to take a period of paid annual leave as if the direction had not been given.

-NOTE 1: Paid annual leave arising from a request mentioned in clause 22.6(d) may result in the direction ceasing to have effect.
-See clause 22.6(b)(i).
+Note 1: Paid annual leave arising from a request mentioned in paragraph (d) may result in the direction ceasing to have effect.
+See clause 21.6(b)(i).

-NOTE 2: Under section 88(2) of the Act, the employer must not unreasonably refuse to agree to a request by the employee to take paid annual leave.
+Note 2: Under section 88(2) of the Act, the employer must not unreasonably refuse to agree to a request by the employee to take paid annual leave.

-22.7 Excessive leave accruals: request by employee for leave
+21.7 Excessive leave accruals: request by employee for leave